sclasen/swfsm/readme.md

 * simple workflow finite state machines

-go library that provides a Finite State Machine abstraction and other niceities on top of swf apis.
+go library that provides a Finite State Machine abstraction and other niceties on top of swf apis.

  Built using the [aws-sdk-go](https://github.com/awslabs/aws-sdk-go)